 In his article for Fortune Magazine, Jeff Bercovici gives a series of events shaping up this bubble.
 You may read his article “Yes, it’s a Tech Bubble” on INC.COM website.

-Since the (tech) startup trend is quite new in Pakistan, we reached out Dr Umar Saif to comment on this perception of the bubble.
+Since the (tech) startup trend is quite new in Pakistan, we reached out Dr. Umar Saif to comment on this perception of the bubble.
 Should we fear any local tech bubble?

-In respond to “is startup a bubble,” he said: “Absolutely not.
+In responding to “is startup a bubble,” he said: “Absolutely not.
 The world is growing towards tech innovation, and this is just the beginning of technology in Pakistan.
 A few years ago when Plan9 came into existence, it was thought as a foolish idea that will shut down very soon, however, four years down the lane it has only matured and flourished to the point that more incubators have been set up and are following the precedence that was once established by Plan9.
 So I believe, this trend is here to stay for a very extended period.”

 His optimism may have its background and logic, but we can name just a few Pakistani startups that have gained market and investor trust so far.
 The real problem arises when a startup fails to create demand for its product, sell it well, and satisfy the investors.
 We hope that local tech industry matures and we have our type of Silicon Valley.
 However, this will require untiring efforts by government and the private sector.

 Our local investors need to play their due role in boosting up the investment environment and help young enthusiasts in achieving their dream.
 At the same time, incubators and mentors need to educate tech-entrepreneurs to grasp the essential skills of performing well on the ground.
-Startup founders need to bring in right people and work on creating demand for their products.
+Startup founders need to bring in the right people and work on creating demand for their products.
 The fundamental reason behind sluggish growth (or failure) is their inability to create awareness among the masses and drive curiosity.